Arena of Valor: Southeast Asian Games 2019

+Southeast Asian Games 2021

+Arena of Valor (Vietnamese: Liên Quân) was among the game titles included as a medal event at the 2021 Southeast Asian Games, along with two similar games League of Legends (Vietnamese: Liên Minh Huyền Thoại) and League of Legends: Wild Rift (Vietnamese: Liên Minh Huyền Thoại: Tốc Chiến).

 Asian Games 2022

 Arena of Valor is among the eight esports titles determined as medal events for the Asian Games 2022.
-Tencent eSports and TiMi eSports shared a publication on the 5 September 2021 which confirmed the first time usage of the merged version of Honor of Kings with Arena of Valor.
+Tencent eSports and TiMi eSports shared a publication on 5 September 2021 which confirmed the first time usage of the merged version of Honor of Kings with Arena of Valor.

 Accolades

 Arena of Valor won the award for "Best Music in a Casual/Social Game" at the 15th Annual Game Audio Network Guild Awards, whereas its other nomination was for "Best Original Instrumental".
 It was also nominated for "Original Score – Video Game" at the 2017 Hollywood Music in Media Awards, for "Original Dramatic Score, New IP" at the NAVGTR Awards, for "Best Competitive Game" at the 2018 Golden Joystick Awards, and for "Fan Favorite Mobile Game" at the Gamers' Choice Awards.
 Arena of Valor: Flip the World won the award for "Song/Score - Mobile Video Game" at the 9th Hollywood Music in Media Awards, while the game itself and Honor of Kings 2.0 were nominated for the same category at the 10th Hollywood Music in Media Awards.
-The game was also nominated for "Best Mobile Sport" at the Pocket Gamer Mobile Games Awards, while Honor of Kings 2.0 won the award for "Best Music in a Casual Game" at the 18th Annual Game Audio Network Guild Awards, whereas its other nomination was for "Best Sound Design in a Causal/Social Game".
+The game was also nominated for "Best Mobile Sport" at the Pocket Gamer Mobile Games Awards, while Honor of Kings 2.0 won the award for "Best Music in a Casual Game" at the 18th Annual Game Audio Network Guild Awards, whereas its other nomination was for "Best Sound Design in a Casual/Social Game".